AntonyA3/Sparta-Simulator/README.md

 #### Testing file reader & SQL data transfer.
 Tests covered different areas:
 * Different user inputs can be handled by the program, including edge cases.
-* The simulation works as expected and handles the information according to the requirements.
 * The connections between the program and IntelliJ works as expected and methods create tables, insert, update and retrieve data.
 * The Trainee Factory create new trainees and retrieve them as expected.
 * The Trainee class handles their information as expected.